 When treating a child, the subject of psychotherapist-patient privilege may arise.
-This typically arises when a subpoena for the child's records is served upon the mental health practitioner or when the practitioner is subpoenaed to testify in court or at a deposition.
-The question that then arises concerns who the holder of the privilege is - e.g., is the parent the holder of the privilege or is the child the holder?
-This is usually important to determine because the practitioner's first instinct in most instances should be to assert or claim the privilege on behalf of the patient - who is likely the holder of the privilege.
-In most circumstances, the holder of the privilege is the patient or the court appointed guardian or conservator of a patient.
+This typically arises in custody and visitation disputes when a subpoena for the child's records is served upon the mental health practitioner or when the practitioner is subpoenaed to testify in court or at a deposition.
+The question that then arises is "who is the holder of the privilege" - e.g., is the parent the holder of the privilege or is the child the holder?
+This is important to determine because the practitioner's first instinct in most instances should be to assert or claim the privilege on behalf of the minor patient - who may be the holder of the privilege.
+In most circumstances, the holder of the privilege will be the patient or the court appointed guardian or conservator of a patient.

 In California, the general rule is that a minor patient is the holder of the privilege - not the parent.
-This is the case even with respect to minors of tender years, who may not be capable of asserting or waiving the privilege on their own behalf.
-If a parent has been appointed as "guardian ad litem" in a lawsuit (guardian for the purposes of pursuing the lawsuit on behalf of the minor) then the parent/guardian is the holder of the privilege.
+This is the case even with respect to a minor of tender years who may not be capable of asserting or waiving the privilege on their own behalf.
+If a parent has been appointed as "guardian ad litem" in a lawsuit (guardian for the purposes of pursuing the lawsuit on behalf of the minor) then the parent/guardian is typically the holder of the privilege.
 In California custody and visitation disputes, the court may appoint an attorney to represent the interests of the child.
 In such cases, the attorney has the right to assert or waive the privilege on behalf of the child and to interview mental health professionals who have provided care to the child.
 What is the law in your state?

-With respect to receipt of a subpoena, and as I have mentioned before, each state's laws will dictate how a subpoena is to be responded to by the treating therapist or counselor.
-It is important to understand these laws because the first instinct of the practitioner, as mentioned above, should be to protect the privacy of the patient.
-Sometimes the privilege will not ultimately be upheld (after assertion by the therapist) because the patient has tendered his or her mental condition in the lawsuit, such as when a minor who is injured in a medical malpractice case is suing the defendant for monetary damages for the physical and emotional harm suffered as the result of the negligence of the physician.
+With respect to receipt of a subpoena, each state's laws will dictate how a subpoena is to be responded to by the treating practitioner.
+It is important to understand these laws because the first instinct of the practitioner, as mentioned above, should be to protect the privacy of the patient by asserting/claiming the privilege.
+Sometimes the privilege will not ultimately be upheld (after assertion by the therapist) because the patient may have tendered his or her mental condition in the lawsuit (such as when a minor who is injured in a medical malpractice case sues the physician alleging physical and emotional harm suffered as the result of the negligence of the physician).

 With respect to authorization to release patient records to a third party, the patient generally must sign an authorization form to release records.
 In California, a minor who is able to consent to mental health treatment on his or her own behalf is the person who would sign an authorization form.
-In California, this would essentially be any minor who is twelve years of age or older and who, in the opinion of the therapist, is able to participate intelligently in outpatient mental health counseling.
+In California, this would essentially be any minor who is twelve years of age or older and who, in the opinion of the therapist, is able to participate intelligently in outpatient mental health counseling/treatment.
 What is the law in your state with regard to who is to sign an authorization form to release the minor's records to a third party?